How to Identify and Manage Stress

 Many organizations admit they don’t have a policy for identifying or dealing with employee stress with not even simple questionnaires to identify stress levels, nor a structured approach to dealing with the impact on an individual, team or the organization.
 Without a strategy to identify, record, monitor or address stress-related incidents or illness, organizations are unable to tackle the real issues and improve sickness absence and attrition rates.

-Resilience Training and Coaching can help to prevent stress at work, significantly reduce associated sickness absence rates, and can achieve excellent ROI.
-However individuals can also take responsibility for their own health and well-being and create a work life balance by asking themselves questions such as:
+Resilience Coaching and Training can help to prevent stress at work, significantly reduce associated sickness absence rates, and can achieve excellent ROI.
+However individuals can also take responsibility for their own health and well-being and create a work life balance by regularly asking themselves open questions such as:

 - How am I feeling – both physically and mentally?
 How am I enjoying work on a scale of 1 – 10 with 10 being excellent.